ezpublishlegacy/vagrant-ezp5-puppet-mysql-dfs/README.md

   location: /var/www/html/ezpublish5
   environment: dev or prod, depending on the choosen configuration
 ```

+## KNOWNED ISSUES

+When you do vagrant up don't choose eth0, since this will result on the error /sbin/ifup eth1 2> /dev/null.
+This issue has already been reported https://github.com/mitchellh/vagrant/issues/1777

 ## COPYRIGHT
 Copyright (C) 1999-2013 eZ Systems AS.
 All rights reserved.